16 website metrics to track for growth

 Revenue attribution tracks site visitors from when they first land on a website to the point of purchase.

-Revenue attribution is a great complement to conversion tracking.
-While conversion metrics track individual actions, like clicking on a CTA, revenue attribution follows visitors through the full buyer journey.
+Pro tip: I find revenue attribution is a great complement to conversion tracking.
+While conversion metrics track individual actions, like clicking on a CTA, revenue attribution follows visitors through the full buyer journey, providing me with important insights on how I can boost website revenue generation overall.

 16. Event Tracking